EF Education–EasyPost: 2008–2010

 In 2007 Slipstream Sports LLC took the management and the team raced under the name Team Slipstream.
 In 2008 Chipotle Mexican Grill began to sponsor the team and the team name was changed to Team Slipstream by Chipotle.
 The name was changed again in June 2008 after the navigation system manufacturer Garmin was announced as the title sponsor, a week prior to the 2008 Tour de France.

 Their first major Tour was the 2008 Giro d'Italia, where they won the Team Time Trial and Christian Vande Velde wore the pink jersey for one stage.
 In the Tour de France Vande Velde finished fourth and the team was leading from stage 3 until stage 6.
 Garmin remained sponsor in 2009 and the team was renamed Garmin–Slipstream.
 In the 2009 Tour de France Bradley Wiggins was a major surprise, finishing fourth overall – later upgraded to third place after Lance Armstrong's results were voided by the UCI – while Vande Velde finished eighth.

 In the 2009 Vuelta a España the sprinter Tyler Farrar, the time trial specialist David Millar and the Canadian Ryder Hesjedal took stage wins for the team.
 In 2010 Transitions Optical became co-sponsors of the team.
 Hesjedal was the best rider for the team in the 2010 Tour de France, finishing seventh.

 2011–2014

 On August 28, 2010, Garmin-Transitions announced it was switching working agreements from Felt Bicycles to Cervélo bikes, and that it would change its name to Garmin–Cervélo for the 2011 season.
 Felt chose not to exercise its option with Garmin-Transitions after a four-year working agreement.
 The Cervélo TestTeam folded and seven riders moved to Garmin–Cervélo, including then world champion Thor Hushovd.

 Ahead of the 2012 season, the team again changed names to Garmin-Barracuda, after Barracuda Networks joined the team as a sponsor.
-Despite giving up the team's second name, Cervélo will remain with the team as its official bicycle supplier.
+Despite giving up the team's second name, Cervélo remained with the team as its official bicycle supplier.
 In June 2012, the Sharp Corporation became the second team name sponsor, although Barracuda remained a named member of the organisation.